-Or if you don’t like jigsaw puzzle look, use more simple segmented diamond shape.
+Or if you don’t like the jigsaw puzzle look, use a more simple segmented diamond shape.

-To make your presentation more personal and unique, try to use organically handwritten like style:
+To make your Big Data presentation more personal and unique, try to use an organically handwritten style:

 - Big Data Volume item – the ever-increasing amount of data, leading to huge information volumes that need to be handled by data infrastructure and tool.